 Do you remember back in elementary school, where that one math-concept kept kicking your ass?
 Did you take algebra in college and spend hours reading the material, eyes glazed over?
 If so, you know what this week of Lambda was like.

 This week, we dove into the intricacies of React.
 We covered tooling, lifecycles, and a whole bunch more.
-Also, what the F*ck are Higher-Order Components?
-I mean, seriously!?
+Also, I hate Higher-Order Components.
+That's all.

 For those not in the know, I’m a student at Lambda School’s Full-Stack Web Development program (More here).
-Lambda School is an online ‘bootcamp’ offering 30-week programs in programming that are free until you get a job.
+Lambda School offers 9-month programs in web development, data science, and iOS development that are free until you get a job.
 If you don’t get a job, they don’t get paid.

 I do a write-up every single week about my experiences.
 If you're not caught up just yet, you can start with Part One right here, or just keep reading!